 Construction layouts are a vital part of any building operation, especially for more sophisticated development projects.
 Usually, construction companies have several subcontractors who need to work together to complete a job.

-If you hire an unlicensed surveyor or fail to use a construction layout, you may encounter unexpected challenges, causing project delays and added expenses down the road.
+If you hire an unlicensed survey or fail to use a construction layout, you may encounter unexpected challenges, causing project delays and added expenses down the road.
 In addition, surveying and building construction are exceedingly precise.
 Being off by a few feet or, in some cases, a couple of inches, can lead to severe issues for your subcontractors.

-What Is the Process for a Construction Layout?
+What Is the Process for Construction Staking?

 A construction layout is the capacity to specifically earmark below- and above-ground structure locations.